joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6831863/2025/11/23/justin-wilcox-fired-nick-rolovich-cal-football/

 **Giants become first NFL team in 2025 to be eliminated from postseason contention**\
-`Owners of the worst record in the NFC, the Giants have already fired their coach and are on their third starting QB of the season.`\
+`Owners of the worst record in the NFC, the Giants have already fired their coach and are on their third starting quarterback of the season.`\
 https://nytimes.com/athletic/6831801/2025/11/23/ny-giants-eliminated-playoffs-week-12/

 **Israeli Military Commanders Face Ouster Over Oct.
 7 Failures**\